Marimoiro/urlschemereceiver/README.md

         /// urlscheme
         /// e.g. urlscheme://example
         ///
-        /// if app opend by other way.
+        /// if app is opened by other way.
 This value is null
         /// </summary>
         public static string OpenUrl { get; private set; }